 - The type of item.
 Similarly, you may sell items that are never eligible for exchanges or returns.
 If this is the case, note it in your policy.
 Many brands, for example, don’t accept any types of returns on final-sale items, accessories, and undergarments.

 Knix does an awesome job with this and addresses both types of eligibility in their return policy.

 Use the 5 Q’s to write an effective return policy

-Don’t make the same mistake that I did of cutting corners on your return policy.
-Answer the five questions we outlined above, use tips we shared, and I promise you’ll end up with a policy that your customers (and you) will love.
+Answer the five questions we outlined above and you’ll end up with a policy that your customers (and you) will love.

 Need more support to create an awesome returns experience?
 Just get in touch with our team.